Integrate Mobile Technology Into Your Curriculum and Improve Your Learning Environment

 - Locate, organize, understand, evaluate and analyze information using digital technology

-- Use social media to foster communications
+- Use social media to foster communication

 - Create and support meaningful student-directed learning experiences